Current Grad Students

 Education

-• Ph.D. student in Communication Studies – Interpersonal, Family, and Health Communication, University of Nebraska-Lincoln
+• Ph.D. candidate in Communication Studies – Interpersonal, Family, and Health Communication, University of Nebraska-Lincoln

 • M.A. student in Communication Studies – Interpersonal, Family, and Health Communication, University of Nebraska-Lincoln